ziadab/fileCrypto/README.md

 import fileCrypto

-#For fileOnAES is 2 parametre
+#For fileOnBase64 is 2 parametre
 #The First is The Encrypt File Derection
 #This Last is for extension and I Make The Defaut One is '.cry'
 #But Use WHat You Encrypt With